GoogleChrome/developer.chrome.com/site/en/blog/paintapi/index.md

 collection](https://lab.iamvdo.me/houdini/).

 {% Aside %}
-Note: Breakpoints are currently not supported in CSS Paint API, but will be enabled in a later release of Chrome.
+Breakpoints are currently not supported in CSS Paint API, but will be enabled in a later release of Chrome.
 {% endAside %}